Ceramic artists: top trail-glazers breaking the mould

 Contemporary ceramic artists are firing up the canon into a new age

 Ceramics and art have a companionship longer than most.
 In a story that began in the Palaeolithic period, this potent fusion of water, earth and creativity has evolved through many modes.
-21st-century artists are proving that ceramics has as much potential for concept as function, lured to the medium for its versatility, sensuality and role as a platform for provocation.
+21st-century ceramic artists are proving that the medium has as much potential for concept as function, lured in by its versatility, sensuality and role as a platform for provocation.

 From artists upholding age-old techniques with a twist, to those unearthing radical ways to push materials to their limits, these are the trail-glazers, the mould-breakers and future-shapers on the cutting edge of ceramic art.